-Top baseball players of past 72 years
+Top baseball players of past 73 years

 I have been a baseball fan since the 1952 season, when I was 7 years old.
-The 2023 season was the 72nd that I have followed.
+The 2023 season was the 73rd that I have followed.

 As a boy, I had a reputation for knowing all the players' batting averages, etc. In high school, I was statistician for the school team in football, baseball, and basketball, and wrote articles about the games in the local weekly newspaper.
 With my brothers and friends, I played APBA baseball, a highly statistical baseball game with cards and dice, for many years, from boyhood through college.
 (Another ex-APBA player is former Texas Rangers owner George W. Bush.)
-For the past 53 years, I have been a professor of mathematics.
+For 53 years, I was a professor of mathematics.

-So it seems appropriate that I produce my own semi-scientific ratings of the best players during this 71-year period.
+So it seems appropriate that I produce my own semi-scientific ratings of the best players during this 73-year period.
 My criterion for inclusion is that the player must have had several good seasons after 1952.
 This includes players such as Bob Feller, Ralph Kiner, Ted Williams, and Stan Musial, for whom their best years were prior to my awareness.
 For such players, their entire career is included.
 Some Hall of Famers who were not quite recent enough to be included were Joe DiMaggio (whose last year was '51), Johnny Mize, and Hal Newhouser, both of whom had several mediocre seasons after '52.
 I computed DiMaggio on my ratings and he ranked twelfth of the batters, between Frank Robinson and Joe Morgan.
 I distinguish batters from pitchers, with separate rankings for each group.
 I hesitate to say "batters," because baserunning and fielding also are incorporated.

 The table below lists the top five all star teams, considering four pitchers per team.
 The detailed tabulation of scores for all players in all criteria appears in the Batters List and Pitchers List.
 Although there is a good bit of similarity in the numbers, no comparison of batters versus pitchers should be inferred.
 A detailed discussion of all criteria appears in Criteria.
 The number after a player's name is his total points in all weighted criteria.